xebia-functional/refine_types_scala3/README.md

 ```

 But, since the compiler does not see the underlying type... how do you create values of the `opaque type`?
-Whit an apply method in the companion object.
+With an apply method in the companion object.

 ```scala 3
 object Name: